 The MySQL server has many operating parameters, which you can change at server startup using command-line options or configuration files (option files).
 It is also possible to change many parameters at runtime.
 For general instructions on setting parameters at startup or runtime, see Section 5.1.4, “Server Command Options”, and Section 5.1.5, “Server System Variables”.

 On Windows, MySQL Installer interacts with the user and creates a

 .cnf option file extension might not be

-On any platform, after completing the installation process, you
+After completing the installation process, you can edit the

-can edit the default option file at any time to modify the
+default option file at any time to modify the parameters used by

 For additional information about option file format and syntax, see Section 4.2.6, “Using Option Files”.